PeterJochem/Chrono_Simulations/README.md

 # Description
 I spent this week learning about how to call Python code from Matlab.
 I put together a rough sketch of what the final API might look like.
 It lets Matlab use a tensorflow neural network.
 It also lets Matlab get the derivates of the output variables with respect to the input variables.
 I also spent time learning how to use Juntao's simulation of the foot contacting the granular material.

-# Description of how Automatic Differentiation works
+# Tensorflow and Automatic Differentiation
 Insert pdf/image to help describe
 Explain why its better than normal numerical differentiation

-#

 # Persistent Storage of Data?